RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 In order to let OpenMM_Modeller know that we do not want those cysteine sidechains protonated we need to define the residue_variants keyword argument.
-The residue_variants value needs to be a dictionary that points to alternative residuenames for residues with other protonation states.
-Here we tell OpenMM_Modeller that these 4 cysteine residues should be CYX residues (deprotonated CYS).
+The residue_variants value needs to be a dictionary of dictionaries that points to alternative residuenames for residues with other protonation states in each chain (identified by chainname) Here we tell OpenMM_Modeller that these 4 cysteine residues should be CYX residues (deprotonated CYS).